Interval Graphs are Reconstructible: Related Work

 The \emph{reconstruction number} is the minimum number of well-chosen cards that suffice to reconstruct the graph.
 The \emph{adversary reconstruction number} of a graph is the minimum number~$k$ of cards such that every $k$-multiset of cards uniquely determines the graph.
 It has been shown that almost every graph has adversary reconstruction number~3~\cite{Bollobas1990, Muller1976, Myrvold1988}.

-Motivated by applications in graph machine learning, reconstruction based only on color refinement information (also known as~1-dimensional Weisfeiler-Leman algorithm) of the cards was recently investigated~\cite{DBLP:journals/corr/abs-2406-09351}.
-Finally, there are algebraic formulations of the conjecture~\cite{DBLP:journals/jgt/OliveiraT16}, for the edge reconstruction conjecture also in terms of combinatorial K-theory~\cite{calle2024combinatorialktheoryperspectiveedge}.
+Motivated by applications in graph machine learning, reconstruction based only on color refinement information (also known as the~1-dimensional Weisfeiler-Leman algorithm) of the cards was recently investigated~\cite{DBLP:journals/corr/abs-2406-09351}.
+Finally, there are algebraic formulations of the conjecture~\cite{DBLP:journals/jgt/OliveiraT16}, as well as a formulation for the edge reconstruction conjecture in terms of combinatorial K-theory~\cite{calle2024combinatorialktheoryperspectiveedge}.

+Regarding interval graphs, we should mention that there are many efficient algorithms to decide whether a given graph is an interval graph and also compute an interval representation.
+We refer to the introduction of~\cite{DBLP:journals/siamcomp/KoblerKLV11} for an overview.